 In June 2025, the Minister for Infrastructure, Transport, Regional Development and Local Government announced that the preliminary airspace and flight paths outlined within the final EIS had been authorised to proceed to the detailed design phase.

-As part of this authorisation, the Minister has accepted conditions to be attached to the WSI airspace and flight paths, recommended by the former Minister for the Environment and Water.
-The conditions can be viewed here.
+As part of this authorisation, the Minister accepted conditions to be attached to the WSI airspace and flight paths, recommended by the former Minister for the Environment and Water.
+The conditions to establish an Environmental Monitoring Program (EMP) can be viewed here.
+The approved EMP is being implemented by WSA Co, the Airport Lessee Company and can be viewed on their website.

 The Minister also announced the Australian Government's commitment to implementing additional operational measures to reduce impacts on communities.